datasaur-ai/robosaur/readme.md

    1. `"export"`
       This changes Robosaur's export behavior.
       `export.prefix` is the folder path where Robosaur will save the export result - make sure Robosaur has write permission to the folder.
-      `export.format` & `export.customScriptId` affects how Datasaur will export our projects.
+      `export.format` & `export.fileTransformerId` affects how Datasaur will export our projects.
 See this [gitbook link](https://datasaurai.gitbook.io/datasaur/advanced/apis-docs/export-project#export-all-files) for more details.

 ### Storage configuration